-- a) Pick up tips from the tip carrier.
-Set "Manually" for sequence counting to eject the tips to the pickup position (Step 2). - b) In line 3, use the wash step "CO-RE 96 Head Wash" without modifying the default values.
-These values guarantee and are the basis for good wash results.

-c) Eject the tips.
+- 1. Pick up tips from the tip carrier.
+Set "Manually" for sequence counting to eject the tips to the pickup position (Step 2). - 2.
+In line 3, use the "CO-RE 96 Head Wash" Wash Step without modifying the default values.
+These values guarantee and are the basis for good wash results. - 3.
+Eject the tips.
 Use "Eject on tip pick up position" to eject the tips back into the tip carrier.

-The method can be accelerated when programming the last "Refill wash chamber" command parallel to the succeeding method steps.
+The method can be accelerated when programming the last "Refill wash chamber" Command parallel to the succeeding method steps.